b-blocks/StudyMaterials/RobloxLearn-6.md

     - `Digital asset management (DAM)`
     - `Version control for game assets`

-# 제목: Finding the Fun with Jandel and Foryxe
+# Finding the Fun with Jandel and Foryxe

 ## Finding the Fun with Jandel and Foryxe
 **URL:** https://www.youtube.com/watch?v=rVr0IyfYkPg